 You can also use our Beginner Artist Shopping List to fill in the supplies a tattoo kit will leave out, like tape, barriers, wash bottles, and more.

 With tattoo kits, you don’t get to pick all the materials that come in the box.
-Whether it’s inks you can’t use on skin, fake skin that’s too thin for good practice, or cheaper needle cartridges that rattle and make it hard to tattoo straight lines...no kit is perfect.
+Whether it’s inks you can’t use on skin, fake skin that’s too thin for good practice, stainless steel tips you can’t use again unless you have access to an autoclave, or even cheaper needle cartridges that rattle and make it hard to do good line work...no kit is perfect.

 Most tattoo kits come with a “sample size” of everything you need.
 It’s hard to find “just a few” of any item when you’re buying it outside of a kit.
-Because you’ll be buying more materials, you’ll be paying more, too.
+(For example, you can get mixed size needle boxes that let you try out multiple types of needles.)
+However, because you’ll be buying more materials, you’ll be paying more, too

 Why You Can Trust Our Picks